celo-org/docs/blog/02-03-2023-optimizing-gas-consumption-in-celo-smart-contracts-a-step-by-step-guide/optimizing-gas-consumption-in-celo-smart-contracts-a-step-by-step-guide.md

 ---
-title: Optimizing Gas Consumption in Celo Smart Contracts: A Step-by-Step Guide
+title: Optimizing Gas Consumption in Celo Smart Contracts A Step-by-Step Guide
 description: In this comprehensive tutorial, you will learn how to optimize your smart contracts on the Celo blockchain to consume less gas.